kzu/dotnet-echo/readme.md

 ```
 > dotnet echo -?
 echo
-  A trivial program that echoes whatever is sent to it via HTTP.
+  A trivial program that echoes whatever is sent to it via HTTP or gRPC

 Usage:
   echo [options]